 A skier should naturally expect repetitive intensity fluctuations during intermittent downhill moves, as he recovers during such period too.
-It is this combination of high and long term aerobic energy requirements and repetitive work rates over the VO2peak, along with short bursts of recovery, distinguishes XC skiing from a lot of other endurance based sports.
+It is this combination of high and long term aerobic energy requirements and repetitive work rates over the VO2 peak, along with short bursts of recovery, distinguishes cross-country skiing from a lot of other endurance sports.

 The sprint skier’s performance is impacted by downhill terrain, either directly (by means of speed or tactics) or indirectly (through economy and/or recovery).

 A good majority of sprint races involve one third of the distance on uphill, flat and downhill terrains.
 The physiological aspects of cross-country sprint skiing allows skiers to recover drastically during the downhill period of the races, and between the heats, as the skier glides for a good part of the journey by staying in a deep stance.